Anna-M-Thomas/yacho-master/timekeeping.md

 30 minutes: Looking at quiz styling, alert dialog (for erasing user etc) 30 minutes: Alert opens with generic message (but doesn't close, whoops) Total 3 hours

+April 6, 2021
+30 minutes: Alert for delete answer history and user works 30 minutes: working on grid layout for quiz
+30 minutes: more messing with grid
+30 minutes: trying to resolve overlapping with grid and failing 30 minutes: Working on various console log warnings
+30 minutes: i18n for Quiz